WICG/private-network-access/security_privacy_self_review.md

-Third-party iframes are treated distinctly from the first party embedder: even if the first party is served from non-public address space, only the third party's address space is considered when applying private network request checks to requests made by the third-party iframe.
+Third-party iframes are treated distinctly from the first party embedder: even if the first party is served from non-public address space, only the third party's address space is considered when applying local network request checks to requests made by the third-party iframe.

 Third-party scripts are not treated distinctly.
 In the case of